 - Empathic Environment: The weather and seasons always reflect the events or the characters' mood.
 It's always spring (with cherry blossoms) when Genji falls in love with someone new; it's always raining when he is sad and there is a strong storm when he dramatically meets Lady Fujitsubo after spending a long time without seeing her.

-- Gainax Ending: All of sudden, in the last episode, in the middle of several unfinished situations, the whole series ends with Genji saying some Famous Last Words and... that's it.
-Credits.
+- Gainax Ending: All of sudden, in the last episode, in the middle of several unfinished situations, the whole series ends with Genji saying some last words and... that's it.
+Credits roll.

 - Melodramatic Pause: Several, with variations in the close-up style and the piano tone.
 Most memorable are the two in episode 5.